Quinton Spain: Tennessee Titans

-2015 season
+2015

-Spain signed with the Tennessee Titans as an undrafted free agent following the 2015 NFL Draft.
+Spain signed with the Tennessee Titans as an undrafted free agent following the 2015 NFL draft.
 He made the Titans final roster as a rookie, playing in seven games with six starts at guard.
-The Titans finished with a league-worst 3-13 record.
+The Titans finished with a league-worst 3–13 record.

-2016 season
+2016

-In 2016, Spain won the starting left guard spot and started 13 games, missing 3 due to injury.
-The 2016 Titans offensive line was heralded as one of the best in the league, which blocked for DeMarco Murray as he led the AFC in rushing yards.
-The Titans finished with a 9-7 record.
+Spain won the starting left guard spot and started 13 games, missing three due to injury.
+The 2016 Titans offensive line was heralded as one of the best in the league, which blocked for DeMarco Murray as he led the American Football Conference (AFC) in rushing yards.
+The Titans finished with a 9–7 record.

-2017 season
+2017

 Spain started the 2017 season as the Titans' starting left guard.
-He started 14 games for the Titans and missed two, who finished with another 9-7 record and qualified for the playoffs.
-He started his first two postseason contests, playing in the Titans' upset comeback win against the Kansas City Chiefs, blocking for Derrick Henry as he accounted for a then-franchise record 191 total yards, and then the Titans' 35-14 loss to the New England Patriots in the Divisional round.
+He started 14 games for the Titans and missed two, who finished with another 9–7 record and qualified for the playoffs.
+Spain started his first two postseason contests, playing in the Titans' upset comeback 22–21 road victory over the Kansas City Chiefs, blocking for Derrick Henry as he accounted for a then-franchise record 191 total yards, and then the Titans' 35–14 road loss to the New England Patriots in the Divisional Round.

-2018 season
+2018

 In the 2018 offseason, the Titans placed a tender on Spain, who was a restricted free agent.
 Spain signed his one-year tender on April 3, 2018.
-He started 15 games at left guard in 2018, missing the Titans Week 7 London Game against the Los Angeles Chargers as the Titans finished with another 9-7 record.
-He notably blocked for Derrick Henry as he was named AFC Offensive Player of the Month for December.
+He started 15 games at left guard in 2018, missing the Titans Week 7 London Game against the Los Angeles Chargers as the Titans finished with another 9–7 record.
+Spain notably blocked for Derrick Henry as he was named AFC Offensive Player of the Month for December.

 Buffalo Bills

+2019

 On April 3, 2019, Spain signed a one-year contract with the Buffalo Bills.

 During the 2019 season, Spain would start in all 16 games for the Bills, playing every offensive snap, committing only four penalties and not allowing a single sack.
-The Bills finished with a 10-6 record, qualifying for the playoffs where he started for the Bills' wild card loss to the Houston Texans.
+The Bills finished with a 10–6 record, qualifying for the playoffs.
+In the Wild Card Round against the Houston Texans, Spain started at left guard as the Bills lost in overtime by a score of 22–19 despite a 16–0 halftime lead.

+2020

 On March 17, 2020, Spain signed a three-year, $15 million contract extension with the Bills.
 He started the first two games at left guard before being benched in favor of Cody Ford and Brian Winters.
-He was released on October 21, 2020.
+Spain was released on October 21, 2020.

 Cincinnati Bengals

+2020

-On October 30, 2020, Spain was signed to the Cincinnati Bengals' practice squad.
-He was elevated to the active roster on October 31, November 14, and November 21 for the team's weeks 8, 10, and 11 games against the Tennessee Titans, Pittsburgh Steelers, and Washington Football Team, and reverted to the practice squad after each game.
-He was signed to the active roster on November 23, after starting the previous two games.
+On October 30, 2020, Spain was signed to the practice squad of the Cincinnati Bengals.
+He was elevated to the active roster on October 31, November 14, and November 21 for the team's Weeks 8, 10, and 11 games against the Tennessee Titans, Pittsburgh Steelers, and Washington Football Team, and reverted to the practice squad after each game.
+Spain was signed to the active roster on November 23, after starting the previous two games.